At UW-Rock County, we offer a number of special academic programs to support and supplement our curriculum and co-curricular offerings.

 First Year Experience

 The First Year Experience Program helps students transition to college by offering classroom opportunities that maximize academic success, building positive relationships among faculty, staff and students; and providing campus-wide resources tailored to first-year students.

 The centerpiece of our First-Year Experience Program is LEC 100, our one-credit, first-year courses that focus on the skills students need for academic and career success.
 LEC 100 not only helps students in their transition to college, but it also counts towards their associate degree.

-Students who maintain a GPA at or above 3.5, earn a grade of B or better in 12-credits of honors sections, and earn the AAS degree, may apply to Student Affairs to graduate with honors.
+Students who maintain a GPA at or above 3.5, earn a grade of B or better in 12-credits of honors sections, and earn the AAS degree, may apply to Solution Center to graduate with honors.